 Euro 2012 (Winner: Spain)

 Poland and Ukraine jointly hosted the 14th edition of the Euro Cup.
-The recent World cup winners Spain (2010) were looking favourites to win the Euro Cup this year as well.
+The recent World Cup winners Spain (2010) were looking like favourites to win the Euro Cup that year as well.
 This would be the first time when a team has won the tournament twice in a row.
 Spain became the 2012 Euro Cup winners by beating Italy 4-0 in the finals.
 They became the first team to win three consecutive major international trophies (2008,2010,2012).
 This was the last season when 16 teams played in the Euro finals, 24 teams will be starting the finals from 2016.
 The Spanish national team was at their peak for a long time.
-After that things started to fall apart and the 2014 World cup was a nightmare for them.
+After that things started to fall apart and the 2014 World Cup was a nightmare for them.

 Golden Boot: Fernando Torres (Spain) - 3 goals